MaxHalford/streaming-cdf-benchmark/README.md

 # Streaming CDF benchmark

 This is a benchmark to compare algorithms that estimate [cumulative density functions](https://www.wikiwand.com/en/Cumulative_distribution_function) (CDF) on streaming data.
 This is of particular interest to me because being able to estimate CDF functions from a stream is important for online decision trees.
 Note that [the large body of work devoted to streaming quantiles](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=streaming+quantiles&btnG=) is relevant, as the CDF is simply the inverse of the quantile function.
-If there are any other methods which you would like me to add to the benchmark, then please send me at email at [maxhalford25@gmail.com](mailto:maxhalford25@gmail.com).
+If there are any other methods which you would like me to add to the benchmark, then please send me an email at [maxhalford25@gmail.com](mailto:maxhalford25@gmail.com) or open an issue.

 ## Methods